 I made my block from three pieces of 1/8″ ply laminated together to form one 1/4″ block with a groove in it.
 Then I covered it with a plywood retaining hatch as shown on the plan.

 Some other landing gear designs shown on plans are pretty straightforward.
 Sometimes you’re supposed to make a pair of landing gear legs and solder them together near the axle, and mount them to grooved blocks in the fuselage.

 This is pretty easy to do, but if you don’t have grooved blocks you could use inchworm straps to attach the landing gear wire to non-grooved blocks.
-Or you could cover the bottom of the fuselage with one or more layers of thin plywood and mount the gear with straps.
+Or you could cover the bottom of the fuselage with one or more layers of thin plywood and mount the gear with straps wherever you want it.
 There’s no real advantage, but it’s a way to make use of whatever materials you have on hand.
 In general, I think the two-piece soldered-together landing gear style is very durable and it has a classic look.
 Plus you can make whatever shape you need, which is harder to do with manufactured landing gear.